TLDR

 Comuna 13 Today

 Today, Comuna 13 is the most visited place in Medellín, attracting thousands of tourists daily.
 Visiting is generally safe as long as you use common sense.
-Like anywhere in Colombia, keep an eye on your valuables, and if you have a backpack, consider wearing it on your front.
+Like anywhere in Colombia, keep an eye on your valuables (carry as little as possible), and if you have a backpack, consider wearing it on your front.
 The most important thing to remember when exploring Comuna 13 is to stay on the main walkways.
 The streets can feel like a maze, and getting lost or accidentally wandering onto private property is easy.

-While visiting, you’ll find a vibrant community filled with street art, music, and performances.
-The colorful murals covering the walls tell the stories of the neighborhood’s past and present, reflecting its struggles and hopes.
+While visiting, you’ll find a community filled with street art, music, and performances.
+The colorful murals covering the walls tell the stories of the neighborhood’s past.
 Local artists and guides offer tours to share the area’s history and culture, providing an authentic look at life in Comuna 13.

 Graffiti in Comuna 13